devemem/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 3-paths is a script that counts the number of directories in the PATH.
+File 4-global_variables is a script that lists environment variables.